 Megaconial type congenital muscular dystrophy.
 Many of these children have a severe autistic phenotype, which limits the possibility of a detailed examination.
 The elevated serum CK and the ichthyosiform skin changes may aid in suggesting the diagnosis, which can be further suspected by the pathological finding of giant mitochondria on electron microscopy.
 The condition needs to be further confirmed by the appropriate genetic studies.

 At present, management of the congenital muscular dystrophies remains predominantly supportive and based on multidisciplinary care, including regular physiotherapy to preserve mobility and limit development of contractures, monitoring for cardiorespiratory complications to allow timely institution of treatment, and management of other complications, such as epilepsy.
 Steroid therapy has been used, with some benefit, particularly in the dystroglycanopathy group and in Fukuyama congenital muscular dystrophy (70; 56; 127).

 There are many areas of research looking to develop targeted therapies.
-A phase one trial is underway to examine the safety of Omigapril, an anti-apoptotic substance, in individuals with Ullrich congenital muscular dystrophy and merosin-deficient congenital muscular dystrophy type 1A.
-Several other preclinical trials are in progress using a range of strategies, including exon skipping (69; 01), adeno-associated viral (AAV) vectors (126), antisense oligonucleotides (ASOs) (02), and targeting cell matrix adhesion and fibrotic pathways (135).
-For an excellent review see that of Dowling and colleagues (42).
+Preclinical trials are in progress using a range of strategies, including exon skipping (79; 01), adeno-associated viral (AAV) vectors (148), antisense oligonucleotides (ASOs) (02), and targeting cell matrix adhesion and fibrotic pathways (158).
+For excellent reviews, see (46; 200; 60).

 Specific management considerations for individual entities are outlined below.